josdem/hugo/content/techtalk/android/appium_cucumber_junit5.md

 categories = ["techtalk", "code","android"]
 +++

 [Appium](http://appium.io/) is an open-source tool for automating native, mobile web, and hybrid applications on both iOS and Android.
-In this post we will review how to do feature testing using Appium Cucumber and Junit5. **NOTE:** If you want to know how to setup Appium, please refer my previous post: [Appium Automation](/techtalk/android/appium_automation)
+In this post we will review how to do feature testing using Appium, [Cucumber](https://cucumber.io/) and [Junit5](https://junit.org/junit5/). **NOTE:** If you want to know how to setup Appium, please refer my previous post: [Appium Automation](/techtalk/android/appium_automation)

 First, create a new project in android studio with no Activity, default options and set the following dependencies in `build.gradle`